-DUE: January 1 or July 1, as shown on page i
+DUE: July 1, as shown on page i

-King County, Washington (the "County"), is issuing its Sewer Improvement and Refunding Revenue Bonds, 2015, Series B (the "Bonds"), as fully registered obligations.
-The Bonds will be issued initially in the denomination of \$5,000 or any integral multiple thereof within a single maturity, and will be registered initially in the name of Cede & Co., as the nominee of The Depository Trust Company ("DTC").
+King County, Washington (the "County"), is issuing its Sewer Refunding Revenue Bonds, 2016, Series A (the "Bonds"), as fully registered obligations.
+The Bonds will be issued in the denomination of \$5,000 or any integral multiple thereof within a single maturity, and will be registered initially in the name of Cede & Co., as the nominee of The Depository Trust Company ("DTC").
 Each Bond registered in the name of DTC or its nominee will be held fully immobilized in book-entry only form by DTC in accordance with the provisions of the Letter of Representations.
 Purchasers will not receive certificates representing their interest in the Bonds purchased.
 For so long as the Bonds are registered in the name of DTC or its nominee, DTC will be deemed to be the Registered Owner, and all references to Registered Owners will mean DTC and not the Beneficial Owners.

-The Bonds will bear interest payable semiannually on January 1 and July 1, beginning January 1, 2016, to their maturities or prior redemption.
+The Bonds will bear interest payable semiannually on January 1 and July 1, beginning July 1, 2016, to their maturities or prior redemption.
 The principal of and interest on the Bonds are payable by the fiscal agent of the State of Washington (the "Bond Registrar"), currently U.S. Bank National Association.
-For so long as the Bonds remain in a "book-entry only" transfer system, the Bond Registrar is required to make such payments only to DTC, which, in turn, is obligated to remit such principal and interest to DTC participants for subsequent disbursement to Beneficial Owners of the Bonds as described in Appendix F-Book-Entry System.
+For so long as the Bonds are registered in the name of DTC or its nominee, the Bond Registrar is required to make such payments only to DTC, which, in turn, is obligated to remit such payments to DTC participants for subsequent disbursement to Beneficial Owners of the Bonds as described in Appendix F-Book-Entry System.